 - Improvement in practice of healthy behaviors and decreases in risk-taking behaviors

-The Promotor Pathway® has been rigorously evaluated through a randomized control trial, multi-year study conducted by Urban Institute.
+In 2016, The Promotor Pathway® has been rigorously evaluated through a randomized control trial, multi-year study conducted by Urban Institute.
 The evaluation tracked 476 youth over 18 months to analyze the effectiveness of the model and revealed significant positive outcomes on school engagement, pregnancy prevention, and housing.

 The Promotor Pathway® is a proud partner of Prince George’s County Transforming Neighborhoods Initiative (TNI); youthConnect, a Venture Philanthropy Partners initiative; and the Community School Incentive Initiative Grant through the DC Office of the State Superintendent of Education (OSSE).
 These partnerships place Promotores in area high schools to serve students at risk of not persisting or graduating, due to truancy, behavior issues, and other obstacles in their lives.
 Promotores are placed within: